jeshocarmel/jeshocarmel.github.io/_posts/2018-05-09-us_presidential_analysis.markdown

 For this activity we need some basic working skills in the following language/frameworks.
 - `Python` - `Elastic Search`- `Kibana`

-In case you are not familiar with `Elastic Search` or `Kibana` you can get this super cool [course](https://www.udemy.com/elasticsearch-6-and-elastic-stack-in-depth-and-hands-on/learn/v4/overview) by Frank Kane on elastic search.
-I took this course last month and I have to say Frank is one of the best teachers on Elastic Search currently.
+In case you are not familiar with `Elastic Search` or `Kibana` you can get this super cool [udemy course](https://www.udemy.com/elasticsearch-6-and-elastic-stack-in-depth-and-hands-on/learn/v4/overview) by [Frank Kane](https://www.udemy.com/user/frank-kane-2/) on elastic search.
+I took this course last month and I have to admit Frank is one of the best teachers for Elastic Search right now.

 # **Let's start writing our simple script**